-Normally the flavonoids are linked to sugar by a Oglycosidic bonds, which are easily hydrolysed by mineral acids.
-But there is another type of bonding in which sugars are linked to a glycones by C-C bonds.
+Normally the flavonoids are linked to sugar by an O-glycosidic bond, which are easily hydrolysed by mineral acids.
+But there is another type of bonding in which sugars are linked to aglycones by C-C- bonds.
 The latter group of compounds, known as C-glycosides, are generally observed among flavones.
-They are resistant to normal methods of hydrolysis and will remain in the aqueous layer when hydrolysed extract is extracted with ether to remove aglycones.
+They are resistant to normal methods of hydrolysis and will remain in the aqueous layer when hydrolysed extract is fractionated with ether to remove aglycones.

-The procedures followed in the present work for the extraction, isolation and identification of flavonoids are described below.
+The procedure followed in the present work for the extraction, isolation and identification of flavonoids are described below.

-5 grass of leaf powder was extracted in a soxhlet with methanol for 48 hrs till the plant material became colourless.
+Five grams of leaf powder was extracted in a soxhlet with methanol for 48 hrs till the plant material became colourless.
 The methanolic extract was concentrated to dryness in a water bath.
-25-30 ml of water was added to the dry residue and "the water soluble phenolic glycosides were filtered out.
-The filtrate was hydrolysed in a water bath for one hour using 7% HCL.
-This hydrolysate was extracted with diethylether/solvent ether, whereby the aglycones got separated into ether fraction (Fraction A).
-The remaining aqueous fraction was further hydrolysed for another 10 hrs to ensure the complete hydrolysis of all the O-glycosides.
+25-30 ml of water was added to the dry residue and the water soluble phenolic glycosides were filtered out.
+The filtrate was hydrolysed in a water bath for one hour using 7% HCl.
+This hydrolysate was extracted with diethyl ether/solvent ether, whereby the aglycones got separated into ether fraction (Fraction A).
+The remaining aqueous fraction was further hydrolysed for another 10 hrs. to ensure the complete hydrolysis of all the O-glycosides.
 Aglycones were once again extracted into diethyl ether (Fraction B) and residual aqueous fraction was neutralized and evaporated for the analysis of glycoflavones.

-Ether fractions A and B were combined and analysed for aglycones using standard procedures (Harborne, 1967, 1984 ; Mabry at al. 1970; Markham, 1982).
-The combined concentrated extract was banded on whatman No.1 paper and chromatographed along with quercetin as a reference sample. y The solvent system employed were Forestal (con.HCl : Acetic acid : water; 3:30:10) or 30 % glacial acetic acid.
+Ether fraction A and B were combined and analysed for aglycones using standard procedures (Harborne, 1967; 1984; Mabry et al. 1970; Markham, 1982).
+The combined concentrated extract was banded on Whatman No.1 paper and chromatographed along with quercetin as a reference sample.
+The solwent system employed was Forestal (con.
+HCl: Acetic acid: water; 3:30:10) or 30% glacial acetic acid.
 The developed chromatograms were dried in air and the visibly coloured compounds were marked out.
-These papers were observed in Ultra violet light (360 nm) and the bands were noted.
-Duplicate chromatograms were then sprayed with 10 % aqueous Na2CO3 and 1 % FeCL3 and the colour changes were recorded.
-Rg (Rf relative to quercetin) values were calculated for all the compounds.
-The bands of compounds and were cut out from unsprayed chromatograms, were eluted with spectroscopic grade methanol.
-The UV absorption spectra of these compounds were recorded in methanol using 'thisudzu UV 240' recorder type spectrophotometer.
-The bathochromic and hypsochromic shifts induced by the acdition of various reagents were studied.
-The reagents used and their preparation are given below:
+The papers were observed in ultra violet light (360 nm) and the bands were noted.
+Duplicate chromatograms were then sprayed with 10% aqueous Na_2CO_3 and 1% FeCl3 and the colour changes were recorded.
+R{o} (Rf relative to quercetin) values were calculated for all the compounds.
+The bands of compounds were cut out from unsprayed duplicate chromatograms and were eluted with spectroscopic grade methanol.
+The UV absorption spectra of these compounds were recorded in methanol using 'Shimadzu

+UV 240' recorder type spectrophotometer.
+The bathochromic and hypochromic shifts induced by the addition of various reagents were studied.
+The reagents used for such studies and their preparations are given below: